Turtle: Lifespan

 Turtles can live long lives.
-The oldest living turtle and land animal is said to be a Seychelles giant tortoise named Jonathan, who turned 187 in 2019.
+The oldest living turtle and land animal is said to be a Seychelles giant tortoise named Jonathan, who turned 194 in 2026.
 A Galápagos tortoise named Harriet was collected by Charles Darwin in 1835; it died in 2006, having lived for at least 176 years.
 Most wild turtles do not reach that age.
 Turtles keep growing new scutes under the previous scutes every year, allowing researchers to estimate how long they have lived.
 They also age slowly.
 The survival rate for adult turtles can reach 99% per year.

 Systematics and evolution

 Fossil history

 Diagram of the origins of the turtle body plan through the Triassic: isolated bony plates evolved to form a complete shell, in a sequence involving Pappochelys, Eorhynchochelys, Odontochelys, and Proganochelys.

 Zoologists have sought to explain the evolutionary origin of the turtles, and in particular of their unique shells.
 In 1914, Jan Versluys proposed that bony plates in the dermis, called osteoderms, fused to the ribs beneath them, later called the "Polka Dot Ancestor" by Olivier Rieppel.
 The theory accounted for the evolution of fossil pareiasaurs from Bradysaurus to Anthodon, but not for how the ribs could have become attached to the bony dermal plates.
+Today pareiasaurs are considered unrelated to turtles.

 More recent discoveries have painted a different scenario for the evolution of the turtle's shell.
-The stem-turtles Eunotosaurus of the Middle Permian, Pappochelys of the Middle Triassic, and Eorhynchochelys of the Late Triassic lacked carapaces and plastrons but had shortened torsos, expanded ribs, and lengthened dorsal vertebrae.
+Pappochelys of the Middle Triassic and Eorhynchochelys of the Late Triassic lacked carapaces and plastrons but had shortened torsos, expanded ribs, and lengthened dorsal vertebrae (the Middle Permian Eunotosaurus also shares similar features, but is today considered unrelated to turtles).
 Also in the Late Triassic, Odontochelys had a partial shell consisting of a complete bony plastron and an incomplete carapace.
 The development of a shell reached completion with the Late Triassic Proganochelys, with its fully developed carapace and plastron.
 Adaptations that led to the evolution of the shell may have originally been for digging and a fossorial lifestyle.

 The oldest known members of the Pleurodira lineage are the Platychelyidae, from the Late Jurassic.
 The oldest known unambiguous cryptodire is Sinaspideretes, a close relative of softshell turtles, from the Late Jurassic of China.
 Turtles became highly diverse during the Cretaceous, as climatic conditions in this period were favourable for their global dispersal.
 During the Late Cretaceous and Cenozoic, members of the pleurodire families Bothremydidae and Podocnemididae became widely distributed in the Northern Hemisphere due to their coastal habits.
 The oldest known soft-shelled turtles and sea turtles appeared during the Early Cretaceous.
 Tortoises originated in Asia during the Eocene.
 A late surviving group of stem-turtles, the Meiolaniidae, survived in Australasia into the Pleistocene and Holocene.